Folkestone from a teenage point of view

 I understand completely, teenagers are incredibly infuriating.
 I mean, we get it a lot!
 Regardless of whether it’s the fact that for some reason we walk around with a speaker under our arm playing some awful music, or if we are simply running around town like headless chickens in a desperate bid to blow off steam, we’re irritating.
 This is very probably because in previous years there’s not been much for us to do, especially when we only have £3.67 rescued from under the sofa to our name.
 However, the recent growth in attractions like the trendy food places, we are managing to contain our prior antics!

-Kate Moss once said ‘nothing tastes better than skinny feels’ but I ask you Kate, have you ever tried That Burger’s Garbage Fries?
-Because Garbage Fries sure as anything taste better than skinny feels!
-A combination of melted cheese, smoky pulled pork and fried onions may sound like a heart attack on a plate, but this heart attack tastes phenomenal.
+Kate Moss once said ‘nothing tastes better than skinny feels’ but I ask you Kate, have you ever tried Pork and Co’s Chicken Strips?
+Because Chicken Strips sure as anything taste better than skinny feels!
+A combination of breaded, fried chicken strips with the best chips, absolutely the best chips on the Harbour Arm, garlic mayo and a nod to healthy with some Asian slaw tastes phenomenal.

 Vintage striped tops